mosesIRL/Magical-Audit-Tool/README.md

-# MAT
+#"Mat's **Magical Audit Tool**"
+###(or **"MAT"** for short)
-"Mat's Magical Audit Tool" - script for basic Windows license audits
+A script for basic Windows license audits.

 This script is for auditing a Windows PC or server running Server 2008 / Windows Vista and up.
-It pull basic information using WMI, as and lists Microsoft software installed into a CSV file.
+It pulls basic information using WMI, as and lists Microsoft software installed into a CSV file.

-Usage:
+**Usage**:

 1. Copy the file to the PC or to writeable removable media (USB drive, etc).
 2. Log in as the primary user of the PC (if the auditor requires this information)